 Sue Ryder Nurses

-Sue Ryder nurses and care assistants are at the heart of our incredible care.
+Sue Ryder nurses and care assistants are at the heart of our care.
 Because of them, we are able to care for people with more life-changing conditions than any other UK charity in our hospices, neurological care centres and out in the community.

 Their specialist skills in neurological and end of life care mean they work closely to support GPs, hospitals and other community teams to provide expert advice and support when it’s most needed.
 They see the person, not the condition, providing emotional support for people in our care and their families too.

-It all adds up to incredible care
+It all adds up to compassionate care

 Our ethos of care means all of our expert staff take time to understand the small things that help live the fullest life possible, and do whatever they can to make time with us the best it can be.
 It could be something like: